 What We Believe

-Creekside Church is a United Methodist congregation dedicated to living out a mission, a vision, and values given to us by God in His Word.
+Creekside Church is a Methodist congregation dedicated to living out a mission, a vision, and values given to us by God in His Word.

 Our Mission is to glorify God by making disciples of Jesus Christ through the power of the Holy Spirit.

 Our Vision is to help connect people with Jesus and his Church through:

 - unconditional love